 I believe everyone is unique and I work in a way that is tailored to you.
 This could be long term counselling or through Brief Therapy, which is offered for a shorter time frame.
 We will always work at a pace that suits you and I offer daytime and evening appointments at my practice or by telephone.

 Finding the right counsellor to help you is important.
-I offer the initial session of 30 minutes face to face at my practice free of charge to explore what you are looking to achieve in counselling, and give you time to decide whether we can work together.
+I offer the initial session at a reduced fee to explore what you are looking to achieve in counselling, and give you time to decide whether we can work together.

 I also offer counselling to couples facing difficulties in their relationship.
 I work in a non-biased way to help both individuals to be heard and find resolution on whatever issues are present in the relationship.